brunch/brunch-guide/content/en/chapter11-plugins.md

 This is part of [The Brunch.io Guide](../../README.md).

-With Brunch, features don't get provided through the same architectural split as you’d fine in Grunt, Gulp, etc.  A ton of features and behaviors are **built-in** (build pipeline, incremental watcher, sourcemaps, etc.) but everything else remains in **plugins**, including the handling of every **source language**.
+With Brunch, features don’t get provided through the same architectural split as you’d fine in Grunt, Gulp, etc.  A ton of features and behaviors are **built-in** (build pipeline, incremental watcher, sourcemaps, etc.) but everything else remains in **plugins**, including the handling of every **source language**.

-You will generally use at least one plugin for scripts, one for styles, and a minifier for every category.
+You will generally use at least one plugin for scripts, one for styles, and a minifier for each.

-The official website [has a decent list](http://brunch.io/plugins.html), based on authors' pull requests, but there are actually [a lot more](https://www.npmjs.com/search?q=brunch); we'll try and browse through the main ones below.
+The official website [has a decent list](http://brunch.io/plugins.html), based on authors’ pull requests, but there are actually [a lot more](https://www.npmjs.com/search?q=brunch); we’ll try and browse through the main ones below.

-**Note:** in this chapter’s text, plugin names are always **links** to their npm homepage (featuring their description, lins, download counts, etc.).
+**Note:** in this chapter’s text, plugin names are always **links** to their npm homepage (featuring their description, links, download counts, etc.).

 ## Enabling a plugin

 For a plugin to be enabled and used, **you just need to install it**, which means it is both in `package.json` and `node_modules`.
 The easiest way to do that for the first time is with `npm install --save-dev`, and the easiest way from an existing `package.json` is through a simple `npm install`.

-Brunch will then inspect all modules that satisfy both these requirements, looking for any module whose name contains “brunch” (usually at the end, after a hyphen, but it can actually be anywhere), and verifies that the module exports a constructor featuring a `brunchPlugin` property set to `true` on its `prototype` property.
+Brunch will then inspect all modules that satisfy both these requirements, looking for any module whose name contains “brunch” (usually at the end, after a hyphen, but it can really be anywhere), and verifies that the module exports a constructor featuring a `brunchPlugin` property set to `true` on its `prototype` property.
 Otherwise, the module is ignored.

 If it conforms to this, it gets automatically instantiated, with the global configuration passed as argument, and gets registered based on its scope declaration (file type, extensions, pattern…  we’ll dive into this later).